 - Completion of three years of post-graduate training in an ACGME-approved program in the United States or Canada.

 To assure that a systematic and fair process is used for selecting eligible applicants, our program:

 - Participates in the National Resident Matching Program (NRMP).

-- Does not discriminate with regard to sex, race, age, sexual orientation, religion, color, national origin, disability, or any other applicable legally protected status.
+- Does not discriminate with regard to sex, race, age, sexual orientation, gender identity, religion, color, national origin, disability, or any other applicable legally protected status.

 We look forward to receiving your application.
 In order for your file to be reviewed, it must include:

 - USMLE Step 1 or COMLEX Level 1 score report.

 - At least two Letters of Recommendation (one must be from a family physician).